DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### Find a teaching job in England

 To find a teaching job, you must apply to indvidual schools (not the Department for Education).
+If you need a Skilled Worker visa, you must find a school which can sponsor your visa.

 You can search for a teaching job through the government’s official [Teaching Vacancies service](https://teaching-vacancies.service.gov.uk/).
 Filter your search by ‘Visa sponsorship’ to find jobs that can sponsor visas and set up job alerts so you don’t miss out on new roles.

 ### Visa sponsorship

 If the school is a sponsor, it can help you apply for your visa.
-Schools can also become sponsors to employ you.
 Submit your application, and if you are offered the job, you’ll then be able to apply for your visa.

 ### Your professional qualifications